syuja/GreenPlumSetup/expand/CalcStorage.md

 Greenplum overhead.

 To get an estimate of the space needed, start off with the size of the data set.
 Multiply it by 1.5.
-Then, run this estimate through above calculations until you arrive at the a **total storage capacity** minus
+Then, run this estimate through above calculations until you arrive at the  **total storage capacity** minus
 the overheads.
 If the resulting size is very close to the size of the database, increase your required size
 and perform the calculations again.

 Repeat until the estimated storage size is ~20-30% larger than the dataset.

 If multiple queries to the database occur concurrently, then consider increasing the working area for the queries.